alban-read/forth/README.md

 Fixed an issue with the ErrorBox test routine, that could crash the app.

-This change speeds up compilation of files; recall that FORTH compiles code into its dictionary.
+Made a cache sync change that speeds up compilation of files; recall that FORTH compiles code into its dictionary.
 This means the ARM code cache needs to be synced with the ARM data cache.
 An update happens every time a FORTH word is added; words are small; and words are only added to the end of the dictionary.
 So the update region is now set to the 8K below the dictionary pointer.